 MNSAA accredits institutions that have a unified mission supported by a local governing authority and led by qualified administrators.
 Students in our accredited schools are taught by qualified teachers who are guided by a clearly defined, student-focused curriculum.
 MNSAA schools comply with state and federal guidelines for health and safety.

-View our current State of the Association Report.
+View our 2019 State of the Association Report.